 Associate Professor/Director of Games and Emerging Media

-Dr. Karen Schrier is an Associate Professor and Founding Director of the Games & Emerging Media program at Marist College.
-She is also the director of the Play Innovation Lab.
-For the 2018-2019 year, she will be working on a project related to games, empathy, and bias reduction as a Belfer Fellow with the ADL’s Center for Technology & Society.
-Prior to Marist, she spent over a decade producing websites, apps, and games at places such as Scholastic, Nickelodeon, and BrainPOP.
-Dr. Schrier has written over 40 publications, is the editor of the book series Learning, Education & Games, published by ETC Press (Carnegie Mellon), co-author of a UNESCO whitepaper on empathy and games, and co-editor of two books on games and ethics.
-Her latest book, Knowledge Games: How Playing Games Can Help Solve Problems, Create Insight, and Make Change, was published in 2016 by Johns Hopkins University Press and has been covered by Forbes, New Scientist, and Times Higher Education, and SiriusXM.
-Dr. Schrier has co-created many digital properties, such as Awesome Upstander, an anti-bullying mobile game, and the Daytime Emmy-nominated Mission US: For Crown or Colony?
+Dr. Karen "Kat" Schrier (she/they) is an Associate Professor and Founding Director of the Games & Emerging Media program at Marist College.
+She is a world-renowned expert and researcher in games, ethics, empathy, and learning, and is the director of the Play Innovation Lab.
+She is co-PI on a Templeton grant on virtual reality games and empathy with colleagues at the Lagos Business School in Nigeria.
+She also has over 20 years of hands-on experience in game design and media production, such as at Scholastic, Nickelodeon, BrainPOP, and the World Health Organization (WHO).
+Dr. Schrier has written or edited over 100 publications, including We the Gamers: How Games Teach Ethics and Civics (Oxford University Press) and Knowledge Games: How Playing Games Can Help Solve Problems, Create Insight, and Make Change.
+She is the editor of the book series Learning, Education & Games, published by ETC Press (Carnegie Mellon), co-author of a UNESCO whitepaper on empathy and games, and co-editor of two books on games and ethics.
+Her work has been covered by Forbes, New Scientist, Wired, Edutopia, Times Higher Education, and SiriusXM.
+Dr. Schrier served as a Belfer Fellow with the ADL’s Center for Technology & Society and is currently an advisor for the Daytime Emmy-nominated Mission US: For Crown or Colony? and the ethics game, Quandary.
 She holds a doctorate from Columbia University, master’s degree from MIT, and a bachelor’s degree from Amherst College.

 BA, Psychology, Amherst College